Pink certificate: Homosexuality in Turkey

-In 2011, Turkey witnessed the biggest pride march to date in southeast Europe, with participation reaching over 10,000, and with support from parties such as CHP and BDP.
-In 2013, the Istanbul pride march consisted of over 100,000 people, due in large part to the Gezi Park protests taking place at the same time.
+In 2011, Turkey witnessed the biggest pride march to date in Southeast Europe, with participation reaching over 10,000, and with support from parties such as the Republican People's Party (CHP) and the Peace and Democracy Party (BDP).
+In 2013, the Istanbul Pride march consisted of over 100,000 people, due in large part to the Gezi Park protests taking place at the same time.

 Conscription

 The Conscription Law that dictates conscription as mandatory was introduced in 1919 at the start of the Turkish War of Independence and has stayed in force since then.
 Compulsory military service in Turkey applies to all male citizens from twenty to forty years of age, with no legal alternative.
 There has been significant rise in critical discussions about the topic of mandatory conscription, however most government as well as military officials still oppose the idea of changing Turkey's conscription system.
 Those who oppose performing military service face three options: they can decide to become a deserter by either leaving the country, or trying to find other ways to escape the grip of the state; they can declare to be a conscientious objector, a decision which is followed by legal persecution in the form of a prison sentence; or they can try to find a way to get (legally) exempted within the framework of health regulations.
 The Turkish military considers homosexuality a "psychosexual disorder", and thereby worthy of discharge.

 Upon completion of their military service, Turks receive a certificate of completion; a certificate of discharge (colloquially referred to as the "pink certificate" or "rotten certificate") if they reveal their homosexual identity any time during the service, in accordance with the health regulation frameworks, or engage in homosexual acts.